 Phyllis Jean (Peck) Beard, of Milford, departed our world on Saturday, March 14, 2020, at the age of 93.
 She was the daughter of the late Eugene and Frieda (Baylis) Peck and sister of the late E. William Peck of Oxford.
 She was predeceased by her husband of 69 years, Donald C. Beard, reunited after 2,181 days of separation.
 Survived by children, Marcia Eaton (Raymond Wolfel) of Florida, Douglas (Teresa) Beard of Tennessee, Nancy (Leicester) Youman of New York and Geoffrey (Brenda) Beard of Connecticut, her greatest joys, grandchildren, Donald Eaton (Michelle Kass), Kimberly Eaton, Dianne (Barry) Vallier, Caroline (Burke) Colquhoun, Keira (Christopher) Lindsey, Travis Youman (Shannon Flasch), Leonard (Valerie) Beard, Laura (Chad) Conte, Andrew (Brooke) Beard and Rebecca Beard.
 Also filling her heart with enormous pride were 12 great grandchildren, Matthew, Grayson, Elliott, Kathryn, Leah, Nora, Grace, Kyle, Alex, Ryan, Connor and Benjamin.
 She is also survived by her nieces Ellen Bristol, Elaine Smith, Kathy Cressia and their families.

-To plant a memorial tree in honor of Phyllis P. Beard, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Phyllis P. Beard, please visit our Heartfelt Sympathies Store.

 Born in Derby, Connecticut, she lived her early life in Oxford and Seymour and after marriage moved to the family farm in Milford.
 Her life consisted of raising her four children, helping to run the egg business with her husband, canning the best sweet corn in town, as well as acres of vegetables.
 She worked at Horowitz Fabrics in Stratford and was a clerk in the business department of Wayside Furniture, from which she retired after many years.
 She enjoyed reading, sewing and knitting but her favorite pastime was sailing with her favorite Captain on their sailboat, Whiskers.
 She was an active member of the Indian River Grange serving in almost every capacity including Master.
 Her loyalty continued after Indian River merged with the Cheshire Grange.
 She was presented an award for her 75 years of membership in 2019.